Skip to main content

 $397M, $11.67BLow to high range on the same projection

 The right way to read this is as the category-level addressable conversion-uplift opportunity.
-So if every remodeling brand Site Inspected received its benchmark monthly traffic and improved its on-site conversion rate by the amount its Fervor Score implies, this is the modelled total of new revenue the category would capture.
+So if every remodeling brand inspected received its benchmark monthly traffic and improved its on-site conversion rate by the amount its Fervor Score implies, this is the modelled total of new revenue the category would capture.
 The figure should not be summed against any single brand's books, and small local operators sit inside the same traffic assumption as national franchises.

 Modeled annual figure by Fervor Grade